1 Day Moment in Monaco

 Of course, if you’re already in Monaco you can forgo the train ticket.
 If you’re on a tighter budget, consider simply looking inside the casino without actually paying to gamble.

-Assuming you don’t find yourself in the middle of a torrential downpour, you’ll also want to factor in the cost of your dinner, and can likely subtract the cost of my taxi back to the train station.
+Assuming you don’t find yourself in the middle of a torrential downpour, you’ll also want to factor in the cost of your dinner and can likely subtract the cost of my taxi back to the train station.
 If you have more time on your hands, you may want to account for the cost of additional attractions like the Musée Océanographique de Monaco, royal automobile collection, or zoological gardens.

 What to Wear in Monaco?

-Known for its charm, prestige and high speed racing, dressing for Monaco means marrying the elevated tastes of high-class pursuits with the daring dynamics of Formula 1’s most famous street circuit.
+Known for its charm, prestige, and high-speed racing, dressing for Monaco means marrying the elevated tastes of high-class pursuits with the daring dynamics of Formula 1’s most famous street circuit.
 Who knows, one minute you could be on a super yacht and the next you’ll see race cars zooming by at 200 mph!

 The key lies in striking a balance between risk and refinement, boldness and beauty.
 Classic silhouettes crafted out of quality garments evoke an appreciation for the finer things in life, while bright red accents and branded team gear give a nod to the racing culture that underlies the buzzing pace of life in Monte Carlo.
 Incorporate the following pieces into your Monaco attire to go for the gold and leave your competition in the dust: